 Banff has a lot to offer once you get away from the crowds but over 90% of people that visit Banff National Park don’t get 10 minutes from a parking lot.

-If you would like to go into the wild and explore some of the quieter trails in the national park then the area around Johnson Lake is full of natural wonders such as the oldest Douglas Fir trees in the region.
+If you would like to go into the wild and explore some of the quieter trails in the national park then the area around Johnson Lake is thought to have the oldest Douglas Fir trees in the region.

-Some of the highest rainfall near the town of Banff tends to be in the forests along the Fairholme range near Johnson Lake to the southeast of Lake Minnewanka and Two Jacks Lake.
+Some of the highest rainfall near the town of Banff is in the forests along the Fairholme bench that begins in the Johnson Lake area to the southeast of Lake Minnewanka and Two Jacks Lake.

 The oldest Douglas Fir tree along the Fairholme bench is estimated to be 714 years old.
 This likely makes it the oldest Douglas Fir tree in Banff National Park.